karmel/vespucci/README.md

 	* 22 (SSH): 0.0.0.0/0
 	* 80 (HTTP): 0.0.0.0/0
 	* 5432 (Postgres): 0.0.0.0/0
-* When in doubt, the Wizard's default option should suffice.
+* When in doubt, the Wizard's default options should suffice.

-#### B. Setting up the Image
+#### B. Setting up your instance

 1. Once your instance has been launched, log in as root: